 - Review your objection and submit it.

-Provide as much information as possible to enable the valuation authority to determine your objection properly.
+Provide as much information as possible so that the valuation authority can determine your objection.

 We will email you a copy of your completed objection.

-We will forward your objection to the valuation authority for review.
-The valuation authority will contact you to discuss your objection.
+We forward your objection to the relevant valuation authority for review.
+They will contact you to discuss your objection.

-After receiving it from us, the valuation authority has four months to determine your valuation objection.
-You will be advised in writing of their decision.
+Once they have received the objection from us, the valuation authority has four months to determine the objection and provide you with written notice of their decision.